Greece Moments Greece Moments

 Dipotamata Gorge on Andros

-Hiking enthusiasts can take a tour through the imposing Dipotamata Gorge with their 22 (!) historic watermills, some of which are still preserved.
-The river of the same name makes its way into the sea here and usually still carries water all year round.
+Hiking enthusiasts can explore the impressive Dipotamata Gorge, home to 22 (!) historic watermills, some of which are still preserved.
+The river of the same name makes its way to the sea here and typically carries water all year round.

-💡 Andro’s book tip: The Cyclades travel guide from Michael Müller Verlag contains an informative chapter about the island of Andros with extensive travel tips.
+💡 Andros book tip: The Greek Islands travel guide from Lonely Planet contains an informative chapter about the island of Andros with extensive travel tips.
 Order here: View on Amazon*

 Ascent to Kastro Faneromeni

-In pretty village of Kochylos a real Andros highlight awaits us.
+In the pretty village of Kochylos, a real Andros highlight awaits you.
 On a striking rock at an altitude of 583 m above the village lie the remains of Kastro Faneromeni.

 andros kochylos pano kastro faneromeni castle